hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

       sub @CssParam' parenleft by @CssParamAlt4;
     } CssParamCalt;

 @CssParam is a custom OpenType glyph class I've set up.
 It includes the characters `A`&thinsp;`–`&thinsp;`Z`, `a`&thinsp;`–`&thinsp;`z`, and `-`, which are all the possible characters used in CSS value function names.
 Because the longest possible CSS value function name is `repeating-linear-gradient()`, with 25 letters, the first line of the lookup starts with @CssParam repeated 25 times, followed by parenleft (`(`).
-This lookup will match any word up to 25 letters long that's immediately followed by an opening parenthesis.
+This lookup will match any word up to 25 letters long, if it's immediately followed by an opening parenthesis.
 When a match occurs, it substitutes the matched text with its alternate color form (@CssParamAlt4).

 This lookup works for both CSS and JavaScript.
 It will colorize standard CSS functions like `rgb()` as well as custom JavaScript functions like `myFunction()`.
 The result is a semi-flexible syntax highlighter that doesn't require complex parsing.
 I've repeated the same principle for finding HTML tags and attributes, and for CSS selectors and parameters.

-As for the font itself, I didn't feel like designing a font from scratch, so I used the well made open source [Monaspace](https://github.com/githubnext/monaspace) font.
-Monaspace's source files are provided in its repository, so modifying the font was easy with [Glyphs](https://glyphsapp.com/).
-The font could have been anything though, I just chose Monaspace Krypton because it looks funky.
+### End note

-The full process is a little bit too convoluted to go into fully detailed step-by-step, but if you're a type designer who wants to do this with their own font, don't hesitate to contact.
-Doing this all manually would take ages, so I used a python script for generating all the contextual alternate rules, and Glyphs.app python scripting api for adding the color palette to each alternate glyph.
-I'm also not an OpenType expert, so I'm sure the substitution logic could be refined.
-I'm also open to sharing the modified source file to anyone interested, but don't want to share it publically quite yet because I haven't properly modified the licence information.
-If you have any ideas for use cases or feedback, let me know.
+The full process is a little bit too convoluted to go into step-by-step, but if you're a type designer who wants to do this with their own font, don't hesitate to contact me.
+I'm also not an OpenType expert, so I'm sure the substitution logics could be improved upon.
+I'm open to sharing the modified source file to anyone interested.
+If you have any ideas, suggestions or feedback, let me know.
 You can reach me at `hlotvonen@gmail.com`.